Truncated many-body dynamics of interacting bosons: A variational principle with error monitoring: Minimizing the energy of the truncated many-body state

-Here, we present alternatively the method of steepest constrained descent described in section \ref{sec:Method of steepest constrained descent}.
-This method of a approaching a minimum (maximum) from an initial trial state will guarantee that any given state is propagated to the neighboring lowest (highest) value point along the steepest path for given variational parameters.
-Though it propagates a state only to a local neighboring minimum (maximum) point, we can find in many cases the global minimum, or the ground state, from a well-chosen initial state, and with in addition well-chosen variational parameters.
-Although this does not deliver the state along the shortest path, the very large number of degrees of freedom on the choice of variational parameters or the sequential processing (separation) of variations can compensate it in many cases.
-The flexibility of this method will therefore be beneficial for finding the ground state.
+On the other hand, the method of steepest {\it constrained} descent guarantees that any given state is propagated to the neighboring lowest value point along the steepest {\it constrained} path for given variational parameters.
+Though it propagates a state only to a local neighboring minimum point, we can find in many cases the global minimum, or the ground state, from a well-chosen initial state, and with in addition well-chosen variational parameters.
+Although this does not deliver the state along the shortest path, the very large number of degrees of freedom on the choice of variational parameters or the sequential processing (separation) of variations can compensate in many cases.
+Furthermore the step size can be determined by one-point or two-point methods.
+The flexibility of the method of steepest constrained descent will therefore be beneficial for finding the ground state.